Hanna-Barbera: Success with animated series (1957–1969)

-The Yogi Bear Show, Top Cat, The Hanna-Barbera New Cartoon Series (consisting of Wally Gator, Touché Turtle and Dum Dum and Lippy the Lion and Hardy Har Har) and The Jetsons soon followed in 1961 and 1962.
+The Yogi Bear Show (feat.
+Snagglepuss and Yakky Doodle), Top Cat, The Hanna-Barbera New Cartoon Series (feat.
+Wally Gator, Touché Turtle and Dum Dum and Lippy the Lion and Hardy Har Har) and The Jetsons soon followed in 1961 and 1962.
 Several animated television commercials were produced as well, often starring their own characters (including the Pebbles cereal commercials for Post) and the opening credits for Bewitched, in which animated caricatures of Samantha and Darrin appeared.
 These characterizations were reused in The Flintstones sixth-season episode "Samantha".

 The former Hanna-Barbera building at 3400 Cahuenga Boulevard West in Hollywood, seen in a 2007 photograph.
 The small yellow structure (lower right) was originally the "guard shack" for the property entrance to the east of the building.

 In 1963, Hanna-Barbera's operations moved to 3400 Cahuenga Boulevard West in Hollywood Hills/Studio City.
 This contemporary office building was designed by architect Arthur Froehlich.
 Its ultra-modern design included a sculpted latticework exterior, moat, fountains, and a Jetsons-like tower.
-The Magilla Gorilla Show, Jonny Quest, The Peter Potamus Show, Atom Ant and Secret Squirrel followed in 1964 and 1965.
+The Magilla Gorilla Show (feat.
+Ricochet Rabbit & Droop-a-Long and Punkin' Puss & Mushmouse), Jonny Quest, The Peter Potamus Show (feat.
+Breezly and Sneezly and Yippee, Yappee and Yahooey), Atom Ant (feat.
+The Hillbilly Bears and Precious Pupp) and Secret Squirrel (feat.
+Squiddly Diddly and Winsome Witch) followed in 1964 and 1965.